Who We Are

 “Maybe the separation wound isn’t a given — maybe we dance with it… correspond with it.”

-— Tyson Yunkaporta on The Emerald
+— Tyson Yunkaporta

 Our Name…

-Like a star falling to earth, the name Midnight Sun found us as we were dreaming up our first gathering…
+Like a star falling to Earth, the name Midnight Sun found us as we were dreaming up our first gathering…

 “These are underworld times,” writes mythologist Martin Shaw.